mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 The Confederation considers all non-aligned star systems within 20 parsecs of its borders to lie within the remit of its short-range exploration assets.
-Visits to these systems are fairly common and near- complete data is held on all major bodies in the system.
+Visits to these systems are fairly common and near-complete data is held on all major bodies in the system.
 Ring systems and planetoid belts may not have been charted in any detail but composition and the presence of dwarf planets will more than likely be